 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Whether your grocery shopping excursion is quick or time-intensive, registered dietitian Jennifer Hyland, RD, offers tips on how to shop smart for groceries — and maybe save money in the process.
+Whether your grocery shopping excursion is quick or time-intensive, registered dietitian Jennifer Hyland, RD, CSP, LD, offers tips on how to shop smart for groceries — and maybe save money in the process.